RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 active connection check.
 A special packet is sent to remote peer and a reply is expected within a timeout specified with ping_timeout directive.
 If ping reply is not received within this time then connection is closed.
-Default value for ping is 0 (turned off).
+Default value for ping is 1 minute.
 Default ping timeout is 30 seconds.

     ping 3m;
     ping_timeout 30s;